FullStackWebDevLab/FullStackJournal/roadmap/01_front_end_foundations/rough.md

 # Front-End Foundations

-### Understand how the Web works at a high level

-* HTTP: requests, responses, status codes (200, 404, 500 etc.), what happens when you type a URL.
-* Browser rendering basics: HTML + CSS + JS; what the browser does.
-* Domain, DNS, hosting, what “static site” means.
-* Tools: Getting comfortable with the terminal/command line.
-(Optional but useful.)
-* Resources often list this as part of “internet fundamentals.”

 ### Version control essentials

 * Git basics: init, clone, commit, push, pull, branches.
 * Using GitHub or other remote repo to back up and share your code.

-### HTML & CSS

-* HTML: semantic markup; structure of pages; headings, paragraphs, images, links, lists, forms (basic).
-* CSS: selectors; box model; layout (Flexbox, Grid); colors, typography; spacing.
-* Responsive web design: media queries, fluid layouts so site works on phones/tablets/desktop.
-* CSS fundamentals like margin, padding, display, positioning.

 ### Basic JavaScript